 ICOM’s graduation ceremony is somewhat different to the traditional ceremonies held at UK universities.
-It all begins in the morning when each student is called into the office of Dr.Van Buren one by one to take the ICOM Oriental Medicine vow before the Joint Principals of ICOM, Sam Patel and Penny Kharroubi, and witnessed by a member of ICOM’s Board.
+It all begins in the morning when each student is called into the office of Dr.Van Buren one by one to take the ICOM Oriental Medicine vow before the Principal of ICOM, Elio Basagni, and witnessed by a member of ICOM’s Board.
 The graduates are then ready to enter the main ceremony.

 Presentation and speeches

 This year, we were very pleased to have our local Mayor, Nick Hodges with us to officiate at our ceremony.
 Each student is presented with their graduation certificate, the professional licienciate, by the Mayor and later they can pose for photos taken with him in the beautiful surroundings of the ICOM gardens.